Organic Eprints frontpage

 Wier, Mette and Smed, Sinne (2000) Modeling demand for organic foods.
-Paper presented at The 13th International Scientific IFOAM Conference, Basel, Switzerland.
+Paper at: The 13th International Scientific IFOAM Conference, Basel, Switzerland.

 Summary